Harihara (poet): Selected works

-Another important writing (though partially available), in the ragale metre is the Basavarajadevara ragale.
-It is on the life of Basavanna emphasizing the protagonist's compassion for devotees of the god Shiva.
-This work is the earliest biography of Basavanna from which 13 out of 25 sections are available and are considered important because the author was a near contemporary of his protagonist and set the trend for future biographers.
-Harihara thus became the earliest poetic biographer in the Kannada language.
-Interesting details of Basavanna's life are narrated by Harihara, some of which contradict commonly held beliefs.
-The author, who does not appear to be personally acquainted with his protagonist, mixed facts with some mythological details.
-While popular theory holds that Basavanna left his native place over a difference of opinion with his father regarding the brahminical initiation ritual (the "sacred thread ceremony"), Harihara's account states Basavanna lost his parents early in life and was cared for by his grandmother.
+One of the longest works in the collection, the Basavarājadēvara Ragaḷe relates the life of Basavanna, emphasizing the saint's compassion for devotees of Śiva.
+This work is the earliest biography of Basavanna from which 13 out of 25 sections are available.
+Harihara's version of the story is notable for including details that are not found in later tellings.
+While some works depict Basavanna as having left his home over a difference of opinion with his father regarding the Brahminical initiation ritual (the "sacred thread ceremony"), Harihara's account states Basavanna lost his parents early in life and was cared for by his grandmother.
 Later he discarded his thread and left for Sangama, indicating he was already initiated.
 Regarding Basavanna's employment under King Bijjala II, while popular theory holds that Basavanna succeeded his deceased maternal uncle (whose daughter he was married to) as the treasurer of the king, according to Harihara, Basavanna's introduction to the king was made by the incumbent treasurer Sidhdandadhisa, whom he later succeeded to the post.